sean8223/jooq-sbt-plugin/README.md

 * 1.3: Changed default JOOQ version to 3.2.1 (previous default was 2.6.1)
 * 1.4: Changed default JOOQ version to 3.3.1 (previous default was 3.2.1)
 * 1.5: Added `jooqConfigFile` option to allow for handcrafted JOOQ configurations beyond what can be specified in `jooqOptions`
+* 1.6: Merged pull request #14 to support templatization of JOOQ config files -- thanks to [triplec1988](https://github.com/triplec1988) for this enhancement!